 Prices of DIY kits

 Do you feel like you’re spending a fortune on your electric bill?
 Chances are your home is using a lot more electricity than it needs to.
 By making your home more energy efficient, you can substantially cut down on your energy expenses.

-We have 7 easy tips that can help you increase your home’s energy efficiency and decrease your monthly energy bill.
+We have 8 easy tips that can help you increase your home’s energy efficiency and decrease your monthly energy bill.

 When something is energy efficient, it will use less energy to complete a job.
-For example, an energy efficient home will use less electricity to heat a room to 70 degrees than a non-energy efficient home.
+For example, an energy-efficient home will use less electricity to heat a room to 70 degrees than a non-energy-efficient home.